lukehollenback/aseprite-scripts/README.md

 2. Hard-link (Aseprite does not support soft links) the scripts you want using `ln {path to cloned script} {path to Aseprite script folder}`.

+Or, alternatively, do something like `cp {path to cloned repository}/*.lua {path to Aseprite script folder}`.
+This might fail (e.g., if the files already exist)  in which case you'll need to take additional steps or use additional flags.